XI’ NICH DISTANCES ITSELF FROM THE CONFLICT IN THE LACANDÓN COMMUNITY ZONE

 Before what recently occurred in that region of Chiapas, Xi ‘Nich points out, “a dozen organizations and human rights defenders, including the Diocese de San Cristóbal de las Casas, have issued statements in favor of peace and reconciliation of the parties in the conflict.”
 In that regard, the Indigenous are in agreement; but not the following part: “they sign and vouch for the movement directed by Montoya Oceguera, a leader that defends the political and economic interests of the Lacandóns and personal interests.”

-Eight years ago –Xi’Nich adds to its interlocutors of the Diocese– “you condemned the massacre; it surprises us, it angers us that you ask with shouts for the liberation of Montoya Oceguera, principal orchestrator ofthe Viejo Velasco Massacre, as well as the liberation of the comuneros of Nueva Palestina incarcerated for violent acts” like the 2006 massacre and “kidnappings” like that of Julia Carabias this year.
+Eight years ago –Xi’Nich adds to its interlocutors of the Diocese– “you condemned the massacre; it surprises us, it angers us that you ask with cries for the liberation of Montoya Oceguera, principal orchestrator of the Viejo Velasco Massacre, as well as the liberation of the comuneros of Nueva Palestina incarcerated for violent acts” like the 2006 massacre and “kidnappings” like that of Julia Carabias this year.

 Such conflict dates from 38 years ago, and was falsely “resolved” in March de 2006 when Governor Pablo Salazar Mendiguchía and the Secretary of Agrarian Reform (SRA), represented in Chiapas by Martha Cecilia Díaz Gordillo, “drum and cymbal” announced “the end” of the problem, and delivered 10 checks to the CZL for a total of 172 million pesos, for the benefit of 25 communities, including those that are now to be evicted, belonging to the ARIC Union of Unions Democratic.
 On that occasion Flor de Cacao, Ojo de Agua Tzotzil, San Jacinto Lacanjá and Viejo Velasco were “strangely” left out.
 On November 13 of that year, the latter (Viejo Velasco) “was massacred.”